2

 • Very.
 We work together to explore your cases, clarify your thinking, and support your clinical decision-making in a grounded, professional way.

 • Yes.
-I supervise RPQs and RPs who want to strengthen their clinical foundations with a compassionate, evidence-based framework.
+I supervise RP (Qualifying), RPs, and other masters level therapists who want to strengthen their clinical foundations with a compassionate, evidence-based framework.

 1